 SO … you now have a good start in your workshop.
 You can fix fletches, you can repair strings, a selection of helpful tools and you have an extra pair of hands.
 Whats next?
 Well, it depends!

 String Jig: If you want to make your own strings then the next addition should be a string jig.
 Coupled with the serving jig, this is a frame that allows you to make, twist and serve the endless loop that is the modern bow string.
-The string jig is another of those items in archery that you get what you paid for.
+The string jig is one of those items in archery that you get what you paid for.
 Cheaper string jigs mean lighter materials and can be a bit fragile.
 More expensive are made of heavier materials and are far more resilient.
 Cheaper are usually easily storable.
 Expensive become furniture in your home.
 A real case of buyer beware here so best to investigate opinions/reviews and consider the space you have available.

 Bow Press: If you are a compounder (my commiserations) then you are going to need a bow press at some point.
 A bow press is used to take the tension off the string by compressing the limbs.
 This allows work to be done on the compound’s cams and string ie change cam timing or lean, install peeps or even replace strings and cables.
 They can be quite expensive, are in the main large and ain’t the sort of thing to buy if you live in a small flat unless you want to share your living space with a large, metal, modern sculpture.
 Tbh, these are better owned at club level.
 Some manufacturers have tried to get round this size/cost issue with convenient, ingeniously minimal and inexpensive products like the Bowmaster® Portable Bow Press but I have no idea if they are any good or indeed, are safe on all compounds due to the various differing limb configurations.
 You need to do some research here.
 If you do use one, then the vice or something like the Beiter Rip Clutch/Vice combination will be a godsend to hold everything steady.